-A sign must be displayed on the notice board or information board which states were the first aid box is situated.
-The manager will check the first aid box each month to ensure that the box is fully stocked, if there are any items that need to be ordered this should be done as soon as possible.
+A sign must be displayed on the notice board or information board which states where the first aid box is situated.
+A member if staff will check the first aid box each month to ensure that the box is fully stocked, if there are any items that need to be ordered this should be done as soon as possible.